hkotek/hkotek.com/_posts/2022-11-06-academic-interview-questions.md

   - what is an example of a good practice in graduate advising, and what is a bad one?
   - do you have any questions for us

+### Long-list interview for a TT job in semantics <!--- [**expand >>**]() --->

+  - what are your current/future research plans
+  - teaching: what all can you teach? (give full list)
+    - how would you teach UG semantics?
+    - how about grad semantics?
+  - questions about one of my published papers
+  - questions about a choice I made in my teaching demo
+  - what are your strengths and weaknesses (by teaching, research, service)
+  - how do you fit with DEPARTMENT
+  - question concerning research on endangered languages
+  - what course would you teach that philosophy majors might take
+  - question concerning living in CITY (fit)
+  - what are your hobbies
+  - do you have any questions for us

 ### Long-list interview with a UK-based university for a lecturer (TT-equivalent) job in psycholinguistics <!--- [**expand >>**]() --->